 - Guide 1: How to Remove Rcpnet.exe from Windows.

-- Guide 2: Get rid of Rcpnet.exe from Mac OS X.
+- Guide 2: Get rid of Rcpnet.exe on Mac OS X.

-- Guide 3: Remove Rcpnet.exe from Google Chrome.
+- Guide 3: Remove Rcpnet.exe in Google Chrome.

 - Guide 4: Erase Rcpnet.exe from Mozilla Firefox.

 - Guide 5: Uninstall Rcpnet.exe from Microsoft Edge.